Digital-Methods-HASS/au590388_Christoffer_Kramer/final_project/data/README.md

 # all_debates_raw.csv
 * *Author*: The Commission on Presidential debates (https://www.debates.org/).
-* *Creation Date*: 10-12-2020 (day-month-year)
+* *Creation Date*: Last web-scraped in december 2020.
 * *Description*: This data was produced automatically by wep-scraping.
 * *source*: https://www.debates.org/voter-education/debate-transcripts/
-* *License*: I contacted The Commision on Presidential Debates in order to gain permission to use the transcripts.
+* *License*: I contacted The Commission on Presidential Debates in order to gain permission to use the transcripts.
 They informed me,that the transcripts are in the public domain.

 ## Variables
 * **line** (integer): The line number in the original transcript